ThisTestUser/Docs/MCLeaks.md

 **July 30, 2016**- AltDispenser says a fix will be coming out on Sunday (will they make it?)

+**August 4, 2016**- AltDispenser says its delayed!

+**August 4, 2016**- MCLeaks states that it will be out today.
+Devs will be rushing to implant this into their clients.

 **Moral of the story:** If it isn't finished or it probably doesn't work, don't say it is finished.
 Its better to state "new features coming out!!!" the day before and surprise everyone than say its finished 2 months before it really is.